ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - b - DOM - Events.md

 - Today's lab (bonus iteration): they will need to add events to elements created dynamically

-- Tell students to do some research (eg. js how to add a click event to a button dynamically created)
+- Tell students to do some research (e.g. js how to add a click event to a button dynamically created)
   - example: https://stackoverflow.com/a/34896325/11298742